Haus-des-Engagements/re-sharing/docs/ADR/0002-Develop-custom-software.md

 ## Context

-"Haus des Engagements" has currently to administer 7 rooms, each one with several bookings a day.
+"Haus des Engagements" has currently to administer 7 resources, each one with several bookings a day.
 This is a very time and energy consuming activity, especially because the process is half-manual.
-To facilitate the process for both the room provider (currently only "Haus des Engagements") and the clients, the process should be fully digital with more automation and less manual work.
+To facilitate the process for both the resource provider (currently only "Haus des Engagements") and the clients, the process should be fully digital with more automation and less manual work.

 We could easily use existing software but our use-case deviates in three aspects from all the booking software, that we know of:
-1. The pricing: for non-profits, our rooms are for free.
+1. The pricing: for non-profits, our resources are for free.
 However, if they wish, they can pay for it (that happens e.g. when they have funding and need to spend it).
-For-profits have to pay for the rooms, but they can choose between different prices depending on what they can pay.
+For-profits have to pay for the resources, but they can choose between different prices depending on what they can pay.
-2. We plan to open the platform for other hosts / room providers.
+2. We plan to open the platform for other hosts / resource providers.
 The whole software then rather becomes a platform or a marketplace.
 3. Organization-orientation: usually, the bookings are for organizations, not for individuals.
 Of course, we need to have individual user-accounts, but bookings are always in the name of organizations.